darthneel/wdi_bot_slack/required_env_vars.md

-##Environment Variables Needed for Hubot to Work
+##Environment Variables Needed for Hubot

 ---

 **For the Hubot to work, it will require each of the below variables set on Heroku**

 - Use the `heroku config:set` command to assign each of these.
+- NOTE: You will see a REDISCLOUD variable needed below.
+The Heroku docs tell you to use RedisToGo, however the RedisCloud free tier gives you more free space and hooks up directly to the Hubot with no extra configuring.

 |Environment Variable  |  Example (if applicable)   |
 |:-:  |:-:  |